jsong785/log_monitor/README.md

 ## design
 I spent most of the time attempting to optimize the file reading capabilities of the system.
-I am getting worse performance than `tail -n 100000 large_file | tac` on my home computer, but on my high powered workstation, I am exceeded performance of the above.
+I am getting worse performance than `tail -n 100000 large_file | tac` on my home computer, but on a high powered workstation, I am exceeded performance of the above.

 INSERT_TIMES_HERE

 ## file reading
-# synchronous issues
+### synchronous issues
 There are 5 different types of problems that may occur when reading log files.
 They are:
 - reading from a log file as writing occurs to the end of it; reading may occur in the middle of a new line being written.
 - reading from a log file as a file is deleted (remove or unlink).